sympy/sympy/doc/src/modules/physics/mechanics/kane.rst

 ------------------------------

-The first set of equations describes the configuration constraints which are typically non-linear in the generalized coordinates.
+The first set of equations describes the configuration constraints which are generally non-linear in the generalized coordinates.
 For the purposes of forming the non-linear equations of motion, these are additional equations that must be satisfied along with the other equations.
-:class:`~sympy.physics.mechanics.kane.KanesMethod` only uses the holonomic constraints if the equations are linearized.
-It is assumed that the equations are not solvable for the dependent coordinate(s) [1]_.
+Note that :class:`~sympy.physics.mechanics.kane.KanesMethod` only uses the holonomic constraints if the equations are linearized.
+It is assumed that the equations are not easily solvable for the dependent coordinate(s) [1]_.

-These equations should be passed to :class:`~sympy.physics.mechanics.kane.KanesMethod` on initialization, e.g.::
+The left hand side equations should be passed to :class:`~sympy.physics.mechanics.kane.KanesMethod` on initialization, e.g.::

    >>> KanesMethod(..., configuration_constraints=(expr_0, expr_1, ...), ...)